pranavhajare/elderlyCareAssistant/README.md

 ## Features

 ### Medicine Reminder
-- Add medication details, including name, dosage, and timing.
+1. Add medication details, including name, dosage, and timing.
-- View and manage the list of added medications.
+2. View and manage the list of added medications.

 ### Exercise Reminder
-- Set exercise routines with different types and durations.
+1. Set exercise routines with different types and durations.
-- Start and reset exercise timers.
+2. Start and reset exercise timers.
-- Receive motivational messages during exercise routines.
+3. Receive motivational messages during exercise routines.

 ### SOS Button
-..* Confirm before sending an SOS alert.
+1. Confirm before sending an SOS alert.
-..* Provide emergency assistance with a click of a button.
+2. Provide emergency assistance with a click of a button.

 ## Usage
 ### Fill in the details in the Medicine Reminder form.
-..*Click "Add Medication" to add the medication to the list.
+1. Click "Add Medication" to add the medication to the list.
-..*Exercise Reminder:
+2. Exercise Reminder:

 ### Choose the exercise type and duration in the Exercise Reminder form.
-..*Click "Set Exercise Routine" to start the exercise timer.
+1. Click "Set Exercise Routine" to start the exercise timer.
-..*Click "Start Exercise" to begin the exercise routine.
+2. Click "Start Exercise" to begin the exercise routine.
-..*Click "Reset Timer" to reset the exercise timer.
+3. Click "Reset Timer" to reset the exercise timer.

 ### SOS Button:
-..*Click the "SOS" button to confirm sending an SOS alert.
+1. Click the "SOS" button to confirm sending an SOS alert.
-..*Choose "Yes" to send the alert or "No" to cancel.
+2. Choose "Yes" to send the alert or "No" to cancel.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or new features, feel free to submit a pull request.